From: John Conover <john@email.johncon.com>

 Log-normal distributions of the marginal increments of a time series-those distributions commonly found in geometric progressions-are difficult to comprehend intuitively, and it is expedient to convert the time series to its Brownian Motion, (random walk,) equivalent as outlined in Section II.

-The root-mean-square, rms, of the
+The root-mean-square, rms

 Brownian Motion equivalent, (the next two statements in the